jasonbot/weblog/content/weblog/zpl-o-rama-part-3.md

 # End

-This is the beefiest of the psots because it includes real code.
+This is the beefiest of the posts because it includes real code.
 TL;DR: the configuration of the service is larger than the actual code of the service.

 [On to part 4 →](/weblog/zpl-o-rama-part-4)